High levels of fan engagement on social media are great, but your brand can do even better.

 Build up your database for the purpose of retargeting as well.
 For the Valentine’s Day contest on Country Bob’s social media platforms, we were able to reach 500 new opt-ins with a follow-up newsletter containing a promo code for a discount on online orders.
 And St. James Winery’s contest for free tickets to Sporting Kansas City’s season opener resulted in a newsletter open rate of 40%.

 An actively engaged audience keeps up with your content on and offline.
 If potential consumers can physically get their hands on your product and try before they buy, they’re more likely to make a purchase.
 According to an independent research study on product sampling, in-store sampling results in a 10% sales increase per shopping cart than without sampling.

 At an event with heightened energy, the reach is even greater than in-store.
 Live, engaging events activated at Busch Stadium like Ice Cream Sundays give Prairie Farms the ability to pass out 2,500 samples on average per Sunday home game.

 With product sampling put in place, your brand will see an increase in repeat purchases and sales overall.

 When companies give back to their communities or participate in philanthropic endeavors, it has a positive impact on sales and growth.
 Engaged fans respond well to brands that associate with a cause and align themselves with strong ethical principles.

 According to Nielsen data, 55% of global respondents from their corporate social responsibility survey “are willing to pay extra for products and services from companies that are committed to positive social and environmental impact.”

 When brands such as Country Bob’s, St. James Winery and Nabisco participated in the Chipping in for Children charity golf tournament in an effort to give back to the Children’s Miracle Network of hospitals, they received a 33% in-store lift on average.

-‘Likes’ may not pay the bills, but those three factors will contribute to your brand’s growth.
+‘Likes’ don’t pay the bills, but those three factors will contribute to your brand’s growth.